The Sanctuary Standard is my proprietary 5-pillar vetting system for European hotel comfort. I’ve applied it to this review for Hôtel Niepce Paris.

 The Catacombs of Paris

-Descend below the city to discover an often overlooked piece of French history.
-Human remains from the late 18th century are memorialized in artistic shapes that are more interesting than macabre.
+The catacombs are often overlooked but are a fascinating piece of French history.
+Human remains from the late 18th century lie memorialized in artistic shapes that are as fascinating as they are macabre.

 Is the Eiffel Tower Worth It?